ddimaria/wmcp/wmcp-361/README.md

 Riskier bonds pay a higher interest rates.
 Highly-traded bonds are more liquid and have lower interest rates.
 Municipal bonds offer a tax benefit, so also have a lower interest rate.
 Corporate and some government bonds have a higher default risk, so they pay a higher interest rate.

-**Callable bonds** contain give the bond issuer the option to repay the bond before maturity if interest rates are lower.
+**Callable bonds** give the bond issuer the option to repay the bond before maturity if interest rates are lower.
 These bonds pay a higher interest rate.

 THe **Macaulay Duration** is the average amount of time it takes to receive the present value of the expected cash flows from a bond.